 Whether biphasic sleep is better for you depends on personal preference.
 By napping in the middle of the day, the advantages include an energy boost on days where you’re particularly tired.
 Napping also improves memory and cognitive functions and if taken regularly, short naps after lunch can improve cardiovascular health and reduce stress.

 However, for insomniacs, napping perpetuates bad habits and can worsen sleep issues caused by jet lag, stress and illness.
-So, these sleep schedules are only recommended for those with healthy sleep habits and who have no trouble sleeping at night as a result of daytime napping.
+So, biphasic sleep schedules are only recommended for those with healthy sleep habits; those who have no trouble sleeping at night as a result of 2 hours sleep in the afternoon.

-The Everyman sleep cycle consists of a 3.5-hour spell of core sleep and three 20-minute naps spread out across the day.
+The Everyman sleep cycle consists of 3.5 to 4 hours of sleep and three 20-minute naps spread out across the day.
 This may be suited to those who want to use polyphasic sleep to increase their waking hours but aren’t quite ready for the extremities of the Dymaxion or Uberman cycle.

 The advantages of the everyman cycle include that it has longer waking hours than most sleeping cycles, meaning you can achieve a lot more with your day because the naps are brief at only 20 minutes long.
 Once adapted properly, this routine offers more flexibility than a lot of polyphasic sleep patterns.
 That being said, this cycle may lead to sleep deprivation, as it consists of a full sleep time of just 4 and a half hours.